chememjc/kbled/README.md

 ## Keyboard LED update program for ITE IT-829x based keyboard controllers
 I really like my System76 Bonobo WS (bonw15) laptop but have always found it extremely annoying when I accidentally hit the `Caps Lock` key and wouldn't know until I started typing since there is no visual indication.
 The keyboard illumination controls from System76 allow you to turn the backlight on/off, the brightness up/down and cycle the colors through a predefined pallete.
 If you dig further into `/sys/class/leds/system76_acpi\:\:kbd_backlight/` you can change the RGB color and brightness but there is still no mechanism to control individual LEDS.

-This still didn't solve my problem, so I set out to find a way to bypass the System76 driver and write my own.
+Since this still didn't solve my problem, so I set out to find a way to bypass the System76 driver and write my own.
 I stumbled across a similar project where [matheusmoreira](https://github.com/matheusmoreira/ite-829x) decoded the signals between Clevo's windows based keyboard control software and the IT829x controller on his Clevo PA70ES (same chipset) to individually change keyboard LED states.
 Using this, I was able to prove that it worked on my laptop as well, though its functionality was fairly limited.
 I decided to use the decoded commands he found to write a lightweight daemon that could be loaded at boot time to handle the keyboard backlight and change the caps lock, scroll lock and num lock keys in addition to some other features I thought would be neat to have.

-The end result is this project that consists of two main programs, `kbled` and `kbledclient` along with a tool I called `semsnoop` that checks the state of semaphores on the system.
+The end result is this project that consists of two main programs, `kbled` and `kbledclient` along with a tool I called `semsnoop` that checks the state of semaphores to aid in debugging the two main programs.

 ## Compatibility
 This software should work with any linux system with a ITE IT-829x USB keyboard controller.
 If you are unsure, just look for device ID `048d:8910` with lsusb.
 If it shows up on the list, then there is a good chance this software will work.
 I have tested this with a System76 Bonobo WS (bonw15) laptop.
 It is manufactured by Clevo as an X370SNW.
 Here is how the device appears when I run `lsusb`: